DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 failover is more realistic when done with reboot_db_instance with `force_failover=True`

+### Service resiliency ideas

+- [ ] Resource Failure: Introduce failures in the underlying infrastructure, such as terminating instances, disabling load balancers, or throttling network bandwidth.
+Observe how your autoscaling system detects and responds to these failures, and ensure it scales resources accordingly to maintain service availability.

 ### Service scalability ideas
-- [ ] Load Testing: Simulate a sudden spike in traffic or a surge in the number of requests to your service.
+- [x] Load Testing: Simulate a sudden spike in traffic or a surge in the number of requests to your service.
 This can help determine if your autoscaling mechanism responds appropriately and scales up the resources to handle the increased load effectively.

-- [ ] Resource Failure: Introduce failures in the underlying infrastructure, such as terminating instances, disabling load balancers, or throttling network bandwidth.
-Observe how your autoscaling system detects and responds to these failures, and ensure it scales resources accordingly to maintain service availability.

 - [ ] Scaling Delays: Introduce delays or slowdowns in the scaling process.
 This could involve delaying the provisioning of new instances or deliberately slowing down the termination of idle instances.
 Observe the impact on the responsiveness of your service and evaluate if the scaling mechanism is resilient enough to handle such delays.